AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 How do I configure a Global Transit Network with Aviatrix solution?
 --------------------------------------------------------------------

-Follow the `Aviatrix Transit Gateway Orchestrator  Workflow <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
+For Next Gen Transit Network for AWS deployment, follow the `Aviatrix Transit Gateway Orchestrator  Workflow <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.

+For Next Gen Transit Network for Azure deployment, follow the instructions `here. <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_

 Should I deploy one Transit Group for Dev and one for Prod?
 ------------------------------------------------------------